Richard B. Russell Scenic Highway in north Georgia. Photo by @kimieyates

 Downtown Greensboro, Georgia.
 Photo by Visit Lake Oconee

-Visit a small town
+3. Visit a charming Georgia small town

 Hit the backroads of the state, visiting the charming small towns with something different to offer.
 Families love the parks and zoo in Athens as well as the restaurants with outdoor dining.
 LaGrange is home to Great Wolf Lodge, an all-in-one park and hotel with endless activities.
 Greensboro is the gateway to Lake Oconee with a craft brewery known for its creative brews.
 Hit up the wineries around Dahlonega and tasting rooms downtown.
 Learn about the state’s presidential history in Plains, home of President Jimmy Carter.